 - Presenters receive the grant as reimbursement after the engagement takes place and upon submission and approval of a receipt form signed by the artist/company and a final report.

-- December 2014: Presentation Grant recipients announced.
+- May 2016: Presentation Grant recipients notified.

 Requirements (All supplemental materials should be uploaded on the attachments tab of the online grantee report.)